 Implementing PROMs collection can:

 - Allow you to analyze changes in the patient’s condition throughout their episode.

 - Benchmark the performance of surgeons so you can identify opportunities for improvement.

 - Capture the real reason patients seek care: to improve their symptoms.

 - Deliver actionable data to measure clinical performance and patient improvement.

 - Demonstrate the quality of a care a patient received in terms of effectiveness and a patient’s subjective sense of well-being.

-- Empower patients to engage in their care.
+- Engage patients in their care.